hamlet-io/architectural-decision-log/adr/0007-placement-support.md

 to centralise any qualifications, for example differentiation between non-production and production environment placements.

 ### ResourceGroup placement
-Placement of a resource group will be done by way of a location with the same name as the resource group, which **must** link to a HostingPlatform occurrence.
+Placement of a resource group will be done by way of a location with the same name as the resource group, which **must** link to a `HostingPlatform` occurrence.
+The occurrence will be expected to offer `PROVIDER_ID`, `REGION` and `DEPLOYMENT_FRAMEWORK` attributes.

 A transition from the existing, single `default` resource group arrangement can easily be accommodated by defining the `_default` location using a LinkRef that switches HostingPlatform on the basis of environment.

-In turn, the HostingPlatform will provide the provider subscription id, region id and DeploymentFramework.

 ### Other Location Uses